nolanMinsung/ExpandableCell/README.md

 }
 ```

+### 📌 CollectionView DataSource & Delegate Handling

+The collectionView in `ExpandableCellCollectionViewController` is automatically assigned its dataSource and delegate to itself (`ExpandableCellCollectionViewController`).
+👉 Do not explicitly assign different values to `collectionView.dataSource` or `collectionView.delegate`.

+✅ How to Implement DataSource & Delegate
+	•	`UICollectionViewDataSource` methods should be implemented by overriding the parent class methods.
+	•	`UICollectionViewDelegate` methods should be implemented without overriding.

+---

+### ⚠️ Important Notes

+🚨 To handle the expand/collapse functionality when tapping a cell, the following methods are already implemented and cannot be overridden:
+- `collectionView(_:willDisplay:forItemAt:)`
+- `collectionView(_:shouldSelectItemAt:)`
+- `collectionView(_:shouldDeselectItemAt:)`

+🚨 When a cell is expanded or collapsed by tapping, the following methods will not be called:
+- `collectionView(_:didSelectItemAt:)`
+- `collectionView(_:didDeselectItemAt:)`

-### 3. add custom view controller as a child view controller where you want to show at.
+## 3. add custom view controller as a child view controller where you want to show at.
 ``` swift
 import UIKit
 import ExpandableCell